Five Ways to Start the New Year Right in the Parks

 In 2020, Olmsted Parks Conservancy, along with Louisville Parks and Recreation, worked with Taylor Siefker Williams and Gresham Smith to develop a master plan for Elliott Park.
+This plan was realized in 2024 with the reopening of the fully renovated park.

-The development of the Elliott Park Master Plan builds on Olmstedian design principles to rethink a community park in a contemporary context.
+Elliott Park Master Plan builds on Olmstedian design principles to rethink a community park in a contemporary context.
 The project team utilized an inclusive, community-led process to inform the recommendations of this plan so future park development responds to the community’s needs and ambitions.

 Olmsted parks are designed to bring people closer to their environments and each other.
 The design of these spaces creates unique experiences that transcend daily life and evoke positive responses.